Video Services Forum

 The Video Services Forum (VSF) is an industry association that provides a platform for cooperation and communication between organizations with a stake in media networking.
 VSF activities include standards development, interoperability testing and the ongoing VidTrans conferences.

-VSF published the TR-03 and TR-04 technical recommendations for professional video which were further developed by SMPTE to become SMPTE 2110.
+VSF published the TR-03 and TR-04 technical recommendations for professional video over IP which were further developed by SMPTE to become SMPTE 2110.

 Awards

 Technology & Engineering Emmy Award for "Standardization and Productization of JPEG2000 (J2K) Interoperability."